alesbrelih/gitlab-ci-ls/README.md

 This command will output .vsix file that can then be imported to vscode extensions like described [here](https://code.visualstudio.com/docs/editor/extension-marketplace#_install-from-a-vsix).

-This extension supports configuration which needs to be set up because _gitlab-ls_ itself isn't installed along with the extension but it needs to be downloaded from releases or built from source.
+This extension supports configuration which needs to be set up because _gitlab-ci-ls_ itself isn't installed along with the extension but it needs to be downloaded from releases or built from source.

 ![vscode settings](./docs/images/vscode-settings.jpg)